programarivm/doctrine-without-symfony/README.md

 ## Doctrine without Symfony

-This is Doctrine without Symfony, or a standalone Doctrine app if you like.
-Another blog in the form of a few PHP CLI examples with Docker.
+This is Doctrine without Symfony, or a standalone Doctrine app if you like -- another blog in the form of a few PHP CLI examples with Docker.

 ### 1. Create the `.env` File